Hi hi you guys!

 We headed up the 101, wound our way along rolling green fields, pretty spring flowers, and then, there she was, the Pacific Ocean -- directly out of my driver's side window.
 We dipped off of the interstate beneath old gnarled vines and trees into the electromagnetic force of Ojai Valley.

-As an artist's retreat it's a bit different from other art destinations - there seems to be a synergy there between the spirit seekers, the makers and the ranchers living off the land.
-When Allister and I pulled in to the valley I got whatever invisible force Director Franck Capra must have felt when he chose Ojai as his location for the filming of "Lost Horizon."
+As an artist's retreat, it's a bit different from other art destinations - there seems to be a synergy there between the spirit seekers, the maker, and the ranchers living off the land.
+When Allister and I pulled in to the valley, I got whatever invisible force Director Franck Capra must have felt when he chose Ojai as his location for the filming of "Lost Horizon."
 The Shangri-La vibe is everywhere.

-Chain stores (other than a few gas stations and banks) are prohibited by law and the galleries and boutique shops featuring locally made wares are abundant.
+Chain stores (other than a few gas stations and banks) are prohibited by law, so galleries and boutique shops featuring locally made wares are abundant.
 The mix of businesses is perfectly curated... think Truman Show but for the nouveau hippie glamping set.

 Hip Vegan - I picked up a Vietnamese Iced Coffee made with coconut milk, Allister and I tried the tangerine marmalade cookie bars...
 I don't recall if that's what they were called, but that's what they tasted like and they were perfect!
 Directly next store is an adorable vintage/thrift shop.

 Meditation Mount, Vista Point, and sneaking into one of the tangerine farms to walk along the groves.
 Schedule a solid hour to explore Bart's Books (an open air bookstore that's been operating in the same location since the '60).

 Leaving Ojai, Allister and I headed north -- next stop the Madonna Inn in San Luis Obispo.
 Can't wait to share that over the top experience with you!